- Dr. Brian Abelson

 Pain can vary in intensity from an aching dull pain to severe pain.

 This stage of severe or advanced OA is characterized by a high level of functional limitations.

-It should be noted that there is a high degree of inconsistency in correlating radiographic evidence against pain intensity, symptoms and functional limitations.
+It should be noted that there is a high degree of inconsistency in correlating radiographic evidence against pain intensity, symptoms, and functional limitations.
 The results also vary greatly between individual cases.
-Some patients show significant radiographic evidence of OA but NO symptoms, others patient will have no radiographic evidence but significant symptoms.
+Some patients show significant radiographic evidence of OA but NO symptoms, while others may have no radiographic evidence but significant symptoms.
 (14)

 EXAMINATION AND DIAGNOSIS OF HIP & KNEE OSTEOARTHRITIS

-Note: This section is technical and is written for practitioners, feel free to skip this second and go directly to Part 2.
+Note: This section is technical and is written for practitioners, feel free to skip this section and go directly to Part 2.

-Magnetic Resonance Imaging (MRI) do provide effective soft-tissue and osseous information that cannot be achieved through standard X-rays.
+Magnetic resonance imaging (MRI) provides effective soft-tissue and osseous information that cannot be achieved through standard x-rays.
+It can detect subtle changes in the cartilage, ligaments, and other soft tissues that may not be visible on x-rays.
 However, MRIs are very expensive, and not available to everyone.

-Ultrasound has the advantage of not involving radiation but is usually used for the assessment of muscles and tendon pathology.
-Ultrasound is not used for joint assessment.
+Ultrasound has the advantage of not involving radiation, making it a safe option for imaging.
+However, it is usually used for the assessment of muscles and tendon pathology and is not commonly used for joint assessment.